 “If you want to serve God, prepare your heart not for food, not for drink, not for rest, not for ease, but for suffering, so that you may endure all temptations, trouble and sorrow.”
 (St. Sergius of Radonezh)

 “Is loving and serving others unconditionally worth it if it brings you a lot of pain and suffering?
 Answering this question depends on how you measure worth.
 If you use a worldly return on investment model, then the answer is likely no, because you may never receive anything measurable in return by the world’s standards.
 But if you measure worth by Christ and truly believe He is the way, truth and the life, then there is no other answer but yes.”
-(Sacramental Living Blog)
+(Sacramental Living Ministries)

 “…service is where we bring peace to someone else by serving someone other than ourselves.
 Thus, peace is found in service to others.
 When I am serving, I am taking something from me and GIVING it freely to someone else.
 This promotes peace.
 When I am taking something from someone and making it mine, this is what disturbs and distorts peace and creates conflict.”
 (Fr.
 Stavros N. Akrotirianakis)